Technologicat/mcpyrate/README.md

 ### Syntax

-`mcpy` macros can be used in three forms, following `macropy` syntax:
+`mcpy` macros can be used in four forms, the first three following `macropy` syntax:

 ```python
 # block form